alexjsmac/alexjsmac.github.io/about/index.md

 share: false
 ---

 Starting off in Thunder Bay, Ontario I grew up with a keen passion for all things related to music and technology.
 Initally an aspiring musician, as the years passed I found myself not only playing in bands but also recording them.
-Then after high school I moved to southern Ontario and began becoming more and more interested in the actual software applications and hardware that are a part of audio.
+Then after high school I moved to southern Ontario and began becoming more and more interested in the actual software applications and hardware that are a part of audio production.

 As I travel down the path of finding my perfect niche I continue to pursue these areas of interest with various projects and people.